pcrumm/tank-project/README.md

 ### Transparency

-The explosion particles make use of transparecy in order to give a better effect.
+The explosion particles make use of transparency in order to give a better effect.
 The particle itself is a square, and the texture applied is a fireball with a black background.
 In the fragment shader, the transparency of the background is set to 0, so only the actual fireball appears, making it look like a real paticle and not a square.
 Additionally, over time the particle itself fades away until it disappears, giving the illusion of the fire disappating.